 IG SDVOSB Status and Small Business Size Investigations

 When the contracting officer or a whistleblower has evidence of potential fraud against the government by an SDVOSB company, they will initiate a complaint to the respective law enforcement agency.
 Oftentimes, this would be the department’s Inspector General (IG Office).

-When the IG team launches a federal investigation for a potential violation of the SDVOSB status rules, or a violation of SBA small business size regulations, Watson’s government contract fraud and small business lawyers, will develop of team of procurement professionals and provide an aggressive legal defense with SBA small business size investigations.
+When the IG team launches a federal investigation for a potential violation of the SDVOSB status rules, or a violation of SBA small business size regulations, Watson’s government contract fraud and small business SDVOSB set aside contract lawyers, will develop of team of procurement professionals and provide an aggressive legal defense with SBA small business size investigations.

-- We serve as outside counsel for local criminal litigation and defense attorneys involved in federal government contract fraud cases
+- We serve as outside counsel for local criminal litigation and defense attorneys involved in federal government contracts fraud cases

 - We help with IG subpoenas and government’s request for documents

-- We represent small businesses involved with HUBZone, SBA 8(a) or SDVOSB government contract fraud cases.
+- We represent small businesses involved with HUBZone sole source contracts, SBA 8(a) or SDVOSB government contract fraud cases.

 - Help with teaming agreements and joint venture relationships

 Compliance with 13 CFR 125.13 – Who does SBA consider to control an SDVO SBC?